sunny0826/kubecm/docs/en-us/cli/kubecm_merge.md

 ## kubecm merge

-Merge the kubeconfig files in the specified directory
+Merge the KubeConfig files in the specified directory

 ### Synopsis

-Merge the kubeconfig files in the specified directory
+Merge the KubeConfig files in the specified directory

 ```
 kubecm merge [flags]